Dalmatia: 19th century

-Twentieth century
+20th century

 In 1905, a dispute arose in the Austrian Imperial Council over whether Austria should pay for Dalmatia.
 It has been argued that in the conclusion of the April Laws is written "given by Banus Count Keglevich of Bužim", which explained the historical affiliation of Dalmatia to Hungary.
 Two years later Dalmatia elected representatives to the Austrian Imperial Council.

 Until 1909, both Italian and Croatian were recognized as official languages in Dalmatia.
 After 1909, Italian lost its official status, thus it could no longer be used in the public and administrative sphere.
+All but one of the 82 urban communities got Slav government majority by 1910.

 Dalmatia was a strategic region during World War I that both Italy and Serbia intended to seize from Austria-Hungary.
 Italy joined the Triple Entente Allies in 1915 upon agreeing to the Treaty of London that guaranteed Italy the right to annex a large portion of Dalmatia in exchange for Italy's participation on the Allied side.
 From 5–6 November 1918, Italian forces were reported to have reached Vis, Lastovo, Šibenik, and other localities on the Dalmatian coast.
-By the end of hostilities in November 1918, the Italian military had seized control of the entire portion of Dalmatia that had been guaranteed to Italy by the Treaty of London and by 17 November had seized Rijeka as well.
+By the end of hostilities in November 1918, the Italian military had seized control of the entire portion of Dalmatia that had been guaranteed to Italy by the Treaty of London and by 17 November had seized Rijeka as well creating the first Governorate of Dalmatia.
 In 1918, Admiral Enrico Millo declared himself Italy's Governor of Dalmatia.
 Famous Italian nationalist Gabriele D'Annunzio supported the seizure of Dalmatia, and proceeded to Zadar in an Italian warship in December 1918.
 However, in spite of the guarantees of the Treaty of London to Italy of a large portion of Dalmatia and Italian military occupation of claimed territories of Dalmatia, during the peace settlement negotiations of 1919 to 1920, the Fourteen Points of Woodrow Wilson that advocated self-determination of nations took precedence, with Italy only being permitted to annex Zadar from Dalmatia, while the rest of Dalmatia was to be part of Yugoslavia.

 At the end of World War I, the Austrian Empire disintegrated, and Dalmatia was again split between the Kingdom of Serbs, Croats and Slovenes (later the Kingdom of Yugoslavia) which controlled most of it, and the Kingdom of Italy which held small portions of northern Dalmatia around Zadar and the islands of Cres, Lošinj, and Lastovo.
 Italy entered World War I in a territorial gamble, mostly to gain Dalmatia.
 But Italy got only a small part of its pretensions, so Dalmatia mostly stayed Yugoslav.